feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 ```yaml
 You are a professional robber planning to rob houses along a street.
 Each house has a certain amount of money stashed, the only constraint stopping you from robbing each of them is that adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.
 Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.
 ```
-In abstract: given an array of N integer, the problem is to find the maximum sum that can be computed without taking two consecutive numbers.
+In abstract: given an array A of N integer, the problem is to find the maximum sum that can be computed without taking two consecutive numbers.

 ## Define the structure of an optimal solution